Get financial freedom! Talk to a financial coach for free!

 Credit scores typically range from 300 to 850.
 The popular FICO® Score model uses a 300 to 850 scale.

 FICO® isn’t the sole scoring model used in the credit industry.
-Various types of credit scores exist.
+Various types of credit score models exist.

 For individuals finding their credit scores within this range, addressing specific credit issues becomes crucial to positively impact the score before seeking credit.
 Subprime borrowers typically default around 50% of the time.

 According to FICO®, the median credit score in the United States rests within this range, at 723.
-Borrowers with this “good” score default only 5% of the time.
+Borrowers with this “good” score rarely default.

 Within this upper echelon of credit scoring, marginal increases in points don’t substantially alter loan terms.
 Most lenders consider a credit score of 760 equivalent to 800.
 Nevertheless, having a higher score can act as a buffer against negative occurrences in your credit report.
 For instance, maxing out a credit card, resulting in a 30-50 point reduction, won’t drop you into a lower tier if you already possess a high score.